NASA-DEVELOP/dnppy/docs/source/pythonstarter.rst

         # method
         def ripen(self, time):
-            """  adds time to fruits ripeness value """ self.ripeness = self.ripeness + time
+            """  adds time to fruits ripeness value """ self.ripeness += time
-            return
+            return self.ripeness

 .. rubric:: Magic Methods

 Magic methods are special methods that allow custom classes to interact with python syntax in an almost "magical" way.
-They are always surrounded by double underscores, such as the very common ``__init__`` that you may have come across already.
+They are always surrounded by double underscores, such as the very common ``__init__`` in the example above that governs the initialization behavior of a class.
 A great guide exists on the topic already by `Rafe Kettler`_.

 .. rubric:: Keywords